 Traditional optimization workflows like that of the NASA ST-5 antenna are 'closed loop' where a design space is defined and then searched by a genetic algorithm or similar optimization function.
 Arguments for the incorporation of AI into design often default to concerns around replacing the human designer.
 While many elements that are commonly modeled from scratch such as brackets, adapters and stiffeners may be created more effectively by a system such as Dreamcatcher, complex elements and aspects that are difficult to quantify will require new types of interaction to leverage human intuition and computational rigor in partnership.
 Dreamcatcher is pioneering new methods for interactive synthesis and optimization with industry leaders from the automotive, aerospace and manufacturing fields.

 The Dreamcatcher team consists of the Computational Science and Design Research groups of Autodesk Research in the Office of the CTO with collaborators throughout the larger Autodesk Corporation, industrial partners and academic partners.
-The global team in San Francisco, Shanghai and Toronto is made up of specialists from varied domains as mathematical optimization, geometry, machine learning, mechanical engineering, material science, structural mechanics, user experience research, software design and development.
+The global team in San Francisco, Toronto, and London UK is made up of specialists from varied domains as mathematical optimization, geometry, machine learning, mechanical engineering, material science, structural mechanics, user experience research, software design and development.

 Xiaoxiao Guo, Wei Li, Francesco Iorio (2016)Convolutional Neural Networks for Steady Flow Approximation

 Hyunmin Cheong, Wei Li, Adrian Cheung, Andy Nogueira, Francesco Iorio (2015)Automatic Extraction of Function Knowledge from Text

 Hyunmin Cheong, Wei Li, Francesco Iorio (2015)A Novel Application of Gamification for Collecting High-Level Design Information